Kwiatens/FloV3R/README.md

 This board will be inside your headset, it collects the rotation data from the IMU, recieves data packets from controllers and sends it to your computer via USB.
+In future it will send data to the controller so it knows when to turn on/off the vibration motor inside of it.

 List of parts for the FloV3R R1 Headset Mainboard:
 | Part  | Quantity | Estimated Price per piece |
 | ------------- | ------------- | ------------- |